2012/13 Salmon Numbers

 >> = monitoring temporally and/or spatially incomplete; data reported for completeness

 > = data only available for a subwatershed

 [#] = # of adult broodstock added to supplement spawning potential in stream

 For data qualifiers and confidence intervals, see individual Snapshot footnotes or the downloadable data file

 Currently, there is no standard, comprehensive monitoring program implemented in California.
 However, a number of efforts attempt to determine how many salmon and steelhead return to our coastal streams, as described below.

 California Coastal Monitoring Program

-The California Coastal Salmonid Monitoring Plan (CMP) is the current monitoring strategy for tracking the status, trends and recovery of coastal California populations of salmon and steelhead.
+The California Coastal Salmonid Monitoring Program (CMP) is the current monitoring strategy for tracking the status, trends and recovery of coastal California populations of salmon and steelhead.
 The CMP is in its infancy and adding watersheds to the program on an ad hoc basis.
 Over time, provided there is enough funding, the CMP will provide robust and high-quality estimates of all salmon and steelhead coastal populations in California.
 It is a joint effort of the California Department of Fish and Wildlife and the National Marine Fisheries Service.
-See CMP.